 Put simply, the reason that the bouncer example would create liability is because part of the core function of a bouncer is to use physical force against other people.

 These are just a few examples of the complexity in determining when the actions of an employee are “within the scope of employment.”
 To fully vet the doctrine would be a herculean task not well suited to a blog post.
 Nevertheless, this post would be lacking if we did not explain why all of this matters.
-The reason is the phrase that I used early on: “vicarious liability.”
+The reason is that phrase that I used early on: “vicarious liability.”
 The doctrine allows an injured person to seek recovery from a third-party for his injuries.
-Part of the underlying reason for the existence of the doctrine, according to the authors of the Restatement, is “the likelihood that an employer will be more likely to satisfy a judgment.”
+Part of the underlying reason for the existence of the doctrine, according to the others of the Restatement, is “the likelihood that an employer will be more likely to satisfy a judgment.”
 The judgment is meant to be an accurate reflection of the injuries suffered by a person.
 Thus, a purpose of the doctrine is to help an injured person to recover the damages to compensate him or her for injuries suffered on account of the employee.

 An additional rationale put forth by the Restatement is that “an employer may insure against liability encompassing the consequences of all employees’ actions, whereas individual employees lack the incentive and ability to insure beyond any individual’s liability or assets.”
 This is a vitally important part of the doctrine and what even sparked the discussion between my grandmother and me.
 I noted that the driver probably had, at best, an insurance policy that was capped at $100,000.
 In the typical situation, an individual is not capable of paying much out of pocket for the injuries caused to another.
 That is why there are laws that mandate insurance coverage on motor vehicles.
 But who honestly thinks that a human life is only worth $100,000?
 What loving spouse wouldn’t give one hundred times or one thousand times more than that just to spend another hour with her beloved?
 Thus, the doctrine recognizes that the entity most well positioned to seek sufficient insurance coverage is the employer with a great deal of exposure.
 Indeed, this is why very many business automobile insurance policies have one million dollar limits.